openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-loadingprogress.md

 A component for displaying loading animations.

 The loading animation stops when the component is not visible.
-The visibility state of the component is determined by [onVisibleAreaChange](./cj-ui-framework.md#func-onvisibleareachangearea-area-ratios-ratios---unit), where a visibility threshold ratio greater than 0 is considered visible.
+The visibility state of the component is determined by the [onVisibleAreaChange](./cj-ui-framework.md#func-onvisibleareachangearea-area-raitos-raitos---unit) handler, where a visibility threshold ratio greater than 0 is considered as the visible state.

 ## Import Module